mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 > If you can use it on the web, you can probably build it with the JAMstack. - jamstack.org

 Your next question might be, so how to implement such an architecture.
-The answer, as always, is it depends.
+The answer, as always, is that **it depends**.

 Here is an overview of the ecosystem: